hunterloftis/Backbone.localStorage/README.md

 # Backbone localStorage Adapter v1.0

-Quite simply a localStorage adapter for Backbone.
+A localStorage adapter for Backbone.
 It's a drop-in replacement for Backbone.Sync() to handle saving to a localStorage database.

 ## Usage